b2hinkle/MWFManagementConsole/README.md

-# DeveloperConsole
+# MultiplayerManagementConsole
-Developer console that provides a GUI and allows you to modify/monitor the status of physical machine servers
+Management console that provides a GUI allowing you to modify/monitor each server and its corresponding cluster.